pipeline installation

 Generating tokens for user

-You can use the jwt_generator.py script in the tools directory to generate user tokens.
+Use jwt_generator.py in the tools directory to generate a unified user token.